 FOUNDER

 Matthew Jones grew up in a small town outside of St. Louis, Villa Ridge Missouri.
 He is a 1991 graduate of Pacific High School.
+In high school he was a member of the Conflict Mediation Group, Peer Counselor and volunteered at one of the local elementary schools.
 He started off his collegiate career at Benedictine College in Atchison, Ks. where he received a football scholarship.
-He left Atchison in 1993 and headed to Springfield, Missouri.
-In 2010 he Graduated from Evangel University with a Bachelors of Science in Human Services and also worked on his Master’s degree in secondary education, also at Evangel Univesity.
+While at Benedictine he volunteered at the local juvenile center and was President of the African American Student Union.
+In 1993 he headed to Springfield, Missouri to attend then Southwest Missouri State University.
+He later transferred to Evangel University where he received his Bachelors of Science Degree in Human Services and also worked on his Master’s degree in secondary education, also at Evangel University.

 Born to Eugene and Maxine Jones October 2, 1972.
 He is the youngest of 4 children.
 His father was the pastor of Douglas Memorial C.O.G.I.C. (retired in 2009) a church in Meacham Park, Missouri where he was given the foundation of religion, family and community work.
 The saints of the church and parents of friends provided the village that helped support, teach and encourage him.